vesperanachtigall-ai/Vespera-ARG/README.md

 Each artifact should link to a corresponding timeline entry and maintain consistency with the visual and audio language defined in the Codex.

-Artifacts represent the recovered media produced by breach events.
-Folders are structured as follows:

 # Timeline

 Timeline files document canonical breach events in chronological order.